SpenceKonde/ATTinyCore/avr/extras/ATtiny_x41.md

 PHDE=(1<<PHDEA0)|(1<<PHDEA1); //PHDEA0 controls PA5, PHDEA1 controls PA7.
 ```

 This is no great shakes - the Absolute Maximum current rating of 40mA still applies and all... but it does pull closer to ground with a a "large" 10-20mA load.
 A very strange feature of these parts; as far as I can tell it is only found on on the x41 family and the closely related ATtiny828.
-Which is also the only classic AVR I know of that allows you to map the timer PWM outputs to different pins so freely.
-This also means that, if you are attempting to generate an analog voltage with a PWM pin and an RC filter, your result may be lower than expected, as the pin drivers are not symmetric.
+Which is also the only classic AVR I know of that allows you to map the timer PWM outputs to different pins the way these parts do.

+**These high-sink pins have asymmetric drivers - thus PA5 and PA7 should not be used with PWM + RC filter to generate analog voltages** as the resulting voltage will be lower than expected.

 #### Separate pullup-enable register
 Like the ATtiny828 and ATtiny1634, these have a fourth register for each port, PUEx, which controls the pullups (rather than PORTx when DDRx has pin set as input).
 Unlike those other parts, though, these are not IO-space (they're normal registers, unlike the PORTx/PINx/DDRx registers, which can be used with the CBI/SBI/OUT/IN instructions).